Why Hire a Real Estate Agent When You’re Selling or Buying

 “The common misconception is that we get to pocket all that money,” says Kim Erwin, a top-selling agent in Corpus Christi, Texas, explaining that the commission typically paid by a seller is usually split evenly with the buyer’s agent.

-FSBO sellers are walking away from home sales with less, according to a 2023 report by the National Association of Realtors®.
-Only 7% of sellers opted to go this route, and the median price of a FSBO-sold home amounted to $310,000, far lower than the median of agent-sold homes at $405,000.
+FSBO sellers are walking away from home sales with less, according to a 2024 report by NAR.
+Only 6% of sellers opted to go this route, and the median price of a FSBO-sold home amounted to $380,000, far lower than the median of agent-sold homes at $435,000.

 2. Could generate a speedier sale